 2. Apply for Jobs

-Once you've established eligibility, you may search and apply for a position.
-Login to your CalCareer account, locate the job posting you want to apply for and click on “Apply for this Job.”
+Once you have established eligibility, you may search and apply for a position.
+Login to your CalCareer account, locate the job posting you want to apply for and click on "Apply for this Job."
 You may find open positions with CDSS listed here .

 Your application is strongest when it has thorough descriptions of all your relevant experience and achievements, and is complete and error free.
 In addition to the State Examination/Employment Application (STD 678), you may be asked to attach additional documents to complete the application package.
 If a required document requested on the job advertisement is not provided with the application package, the applicant may not be considered for the job.
 Additional documents may include:

 What is a Statement of Qualifications?